Transformers are Inherently Succinct: Applications

 \section{Applications}

-As a consequence of our results, we can show that reasoning about languages of UHATs (e.g. equivalence, emptiness, universality, etc.) is provably intractable.
-Contrast this to deterministic finite automata, where all these problems can be done in polynomial time (cf. \citep{Kozen}).
-In the following, we show the precise complexity for the \emph{equivalence problem}, i.e., the problem of checking whether two given UHATs recognize the same language.
-That the universality problem is $\EXPSPACE$-complete can be proven similarly.
+As a consequence of our results, we can show that reasoning about the language accepted by a UHAT, e.g., checking equivalence and emptiness, is intractable.
+Contrast this fact with deterministic finite automata, where these problems can be done in polynomial time \citep{Kozen}.
+As an example, we give a precise statement about the complexity of \emph{equivalence problem}, i.e., the problem of checking whether two UHATs recognize the same language.
+The proof can be found in \zcref{app:UHAT-equiv}. \begin{restatable}[]{theorem}{thmUHATequiv} Deciding the equivalence between two UHATs is $\EXPSPACE$-complete. \end{restatable}

-\begin{theorem} Equivalence of UHATs is $\EXPSPACE$-complete. \end{theorem} \begin{proof} To prove the lower bound, we reduce from the non-emptiness problem for UHATs, which by \cref{thm:UHAT-emptiness} is $\EXPSPACE$-complete.
-To this end, let $\mathcal{T}$ be a given UHAT and fix a UHAT $\mathcal{T}_0$ that recognizes the empty language.
-Then we have that $\mathcal{T}$ and $\mathcal{T}_0$ are equivalent if and only if $\mathcal{T}$ recognizes the empty language.